♫ Listening to: Two Lips by Choir Boy ♫

-Add the remaining dry ingredients: ½ cup nutritional yeast, 1 teaspoon garlic powder, 2 teaspoons sea salt, and 1 teaspoon pepper.
+Add the remaining dry ingredients: ½ cup nutritional yeast (vegans call this nooch for short), 1 teaspoon garlic powder, 2 teaspoons pink sea salt (or any salt), and 1 teaspoon pepper.
 Continue whisking.

 Add the grated vegan cheese, handful by handful, whisking until smooth in between each addition.
 Turn heat off once the sauce is smooth(ish).
 This step is optional so skip it if you don’t care for processed vegan cheese or use homemade cheese.

 Heat the oven to 350°.
 By now, the pasta water has probably started boiling.

 Add the pasta to the boiling water, and boil for the amount of time on the package directions.

 Stir the pasta after 1 minute to make sure it isn’t sticking to the bottom of the pot.